 Estate Planning.
 We assist clients with coordinating their gift tax and estate planning in the U.S. and in foreign jurisdictions, including preparing wills and trusts in the U.S. and will coordinate with overseas counsel for the preparation of foreign estate plans.
 We also are able to handle international probate and work with foreign counsel to coordinate foreign estate administration.

 Dispute Resolution.
 We provide representation before international arbitration tribunals and in litigation proceedings in foreign countries.
 Our membership in the global Interlex Group assists us with the effective handling of a broad range of litigation matters overseas, including regulatory proceedings and other types of disputes involving governmental entities; employment and labor disputes; products liability and other tort litigation proceedings; contractual disputes and other types of commercial litigation; and white collar criminal proceedings.
 We also assist our clients with the execution and enforcement of judicial and arbitration awards outside the United States.

 Established Connections to the International Legal Community

-To foster mutually beneficial relationships with the international legal community and better serve clients in this global economy, Saul Ewing Arnstein & Lehr is a founding, active, and leading member the Interlex Group.
+To foster mutually beneficial relationships with the international legal community and better serve clients in this global economy, Saul Ewing Arnstein & Lehr is an active and leading member the Interlex Group.
 This relationship adds value to our domestic and international clients by providing additional resources enabling us to provide efficient and effective legal representation on a global basis.
 To learn more about Interlex, visit www.interlexgroup.com.